hltdev8642/keybinder/README.md

 - Running scans with progress indication
 - Viewing logs and results

+**Persistent Settings**: The GUI remembers your last used directories, output settings, and window position between sessions.

+**Persistent Settings**: The GUI remembers your last used directories, output settings, and window position between sessions.

 **Note:** The GUI requires Tkinter, which is included with Python by default on most systems.

 ### Arguments (CLI)